 Extraordinary Nurse Recognized at CHI St. Alexius Health

-Ginger Robertson, a nurse at CHI St. Alexius Health, was honored with The DAISY Award for Extraordinary Nurses ®.
+Diane Vetter, a nurse at CHI St. Alexius Health, was honored with The DAISY Award for Extraordinary Nurses ®.
 The award is part of the DAISY Foundation's mission to recognize the extraordinary, compassionate nursing care they provide patients and families every day.
-The DAISY Award recipient, Ginger, was recognized for a situation where she assisted a distraught patient in need by spending personal time learning Dialectical Behavior Therapy and other techniques to support this patient.
-That patient’s need to utilize emergency services has been reduced and the patient continues to lean on Ginger’s support, encouragement, and guidance.
+DAISY Award recipient, Diane, was recognized for a situation with a patient where she knew something didn’t seem right and she ended up saving that patient’s life.

 The DAISY Foundation is a not-for-profit organization, established in memory of J. Patrick Barnes, by members of his family.
 Patrick died at the age of 33 in late 1999 from complications of Idiopathic Thrombocytopenic Purpura (ITP), a little known but not uncommon auto-immune disease.
 (DAISY is an acronym for Diseases Attacking the Immune System.)
 The care Patrick and his family received from nurses while he was ill inspired this unique means of thanking nurses for making a profound difference in the lives of their patients and patient families.

 “We are proud to be among the health care organizations participating in The DAISY Award program.
 Our nurses go above and beyond for their patients every day.
 It’s important that our nurses know their work is highly valued, and The DAISY Foundation provides a way for us to do that,” said Raumi Kudrna, Vice President of Patient Care Services at CHI St. Alexius Health.